CIÉ No. CC1: Problems experienced

 Like Leader, CC1 experienced a variety of problems during testing, some of which were addressed through modifications; for example, the installation of the spark arrestors mentioned above cured problems of spark emission.
 The locomotive's water consumption was high and the boiler's double-ended nature and sectional construction gave rise to various difficulties, as did the locomotive's twin regulators and its reversing gear.
 When operating with CC1's number 2 end leading, the driver and fireman were on the same side of the locomotive, posing problems in signal sighting; steam and smoke exacerbated the problem until smoke deflectors were fitted.
 Issues also arose with leakage of the drive chains' oil baths, a problem common to multiple Bulleid designs.

 Proposed successors

 It was intended that CC1 would be the forerunner of a class of fifty eight locomotives, which would normally burn oil but would be capable of using turf in emergencies.
 On the basis of the trial results, John Click developed a design for a single-ended version of CC1, which would address space, weight and other problems experienced with the CC1 configuration.
 This locomotive would have had a single-ended boiler barrel (still of square section) with a cab located at the firebox end of the boiler; water tanks would be located at either end of the locomotive and a bunker at the cab end.
-Click believed that the design had export potential, but the entire project was to come to an end shortly thereafter.
+Click believed that the design had export potential, but the entire project ended shortly thereafter.